JRC1995/INTER-INTRA-attentions/README.md

 # Is it any better?

 Can't say.
-For now, I don't currently have access to much (computational) resource for training and testing this under a reasonable time.
+I didn't have much computational resource when I developed the model.
+I may properly test it later.
+I will probably modify the model, and polish the code too.

 Ultimately, this is pretty much a toy implementation, that will work only for batch_size = 1.
 No regularization is implemented either.